EgorCry/FlappyBird_AI_Neat/README.md

 ## Explanation

 This is Flappy Bird with the help of AI.
-I've used Python, Pyagem and Neat for this one.
+I've used Python, Pygame and Neat for this one.
 In Images you can find sprites.
 All hard parts are in commentaries

 ![Capture](https://user-images.githubusercontent.com/68854878/134802592-adc0740c-673b-4816-8dc6-07f5c3cffbe6.PNG)